Quick Links

 • Students will be highly motivated to make informed choices to take part in physical activity and maintain high levels of health and wellbeing.

-Effective Thinking - Tactics, Problem solving, Rules, Self-reflection, Feedback.
+Effective Thinking - Tactics, Problem solving, Rules, Reflection, Feedback.

 • Students can accurately reflect on and evaluate their own and others performances, providing specific feedback to improve sporting outcomes.-

-• Students will demonstrate excellent decision making and use tactics across a range of activities to improve performance.-
+• Students will demonstrate excellent decision making and use tactics whilst performing successfully under pressure.

 • Students will have an extended understanding of rules and can apply them consistently in the majority of sports when performing.

-Empowering Character - Leadership, Confidence, Resilience, Teamwork, self-discipline.
+Empowering Character - Leadership, Confidence, Resilience, Teamwork, Discipline.

 • Students will demonstrate excellent leadership and teamwork qualities which help to motivate and inspire their peers.